Ana-Niko-byte/zenlist/README.md

 - #### The Workspace Model

-The '_id_' field in the model is automatically provided by Django and comes into play in views that need to access a specific workspace for deletion.
+The `id` field in the model is automatically provided by Django and comes into play in views that need to access a specific workspace for deletion.

-The '_title_' field is a modifiable character field referring to the title of the workspace.
+The `title` field is a modifiable character field referring to the title of the workspace.

-The '_slug_' field contains a slugified '_title_' value, which is used in the creation of unique URLs for each workspace.
+The `slug` field contains a slugified `title` value, which is used in the creation of unique URLs for each workspace.

-The '_creator_' field is a One-To-Many relationship database table referring to the Django User model, and references the currently logged in user and their ownership of a specific workspace.
+The `creator` field is a One-To-Many relationship database table referring to the Django User model, and references the currently logged in user and their ownership of a specific workspace.
 This field is used for filtering and displaying only the relevant workspaces to each user.

-The '_created_on_' field is a read-only date field refering to the date the workspace was created on.
+The `created_on` field is a read-only date field refering to the date the workspace was created on.

-The '_updated_on_' field is a read-only date field refering to the date the workspace was modified on.
+The `updated_on` field is a read-only date field refering to the date the workspace was modified on.

 - #### The Task Model

-The '_id_' field in the model is automatically provided by Django and comes into play in views that need to access specific tasks in each workspace for editing/deletion.
+The `id` field in the model is automatically provided by Django and comes into play in views that need to access specific tasks in each workspace for editing/deletion.

-The '_name_' field is a modifiable character field, referring to the name of the task assigned by the user during task creation using the _TaskForm_.
+The `name` field is a modifiable character field, referring to the name of the task assigned by the user during task creation using the _TaskForm_.

-The '_notes_' field is a modifiable text field with a max length of 100 characters, used for adding notes/comments under each task.
+The `notes` field is a modifiable text field with a max length of 100 characters, used for adding notes/comments under each task.

-The '_creator_' field is a One-To-Many relationship database table referring to the Django User model, and references the currently logged in user and their ownership of a specific task.
+The `creator` field is a One-To-Many relationship database table referring to the Django User model, and references the currently logged in user and their ownership of a specific task.

-The '_workspace_' field is a One-To-Many relationship database table referring to the '_Workspace_' model, and references the workspace to which the task belongs.
+The `workspace` field is a One-To-Many relationship database table referring to the `Workspace` model, and references the workspace to which the task belongs.

-The '_status_' field is a modifiable selection field for selecting one of three avaiable statuses to filter tasks by _To Do_, _In Progress_, and _Completed_.
+The `status` field is a modifiable selection field for selecting one of three avaiable statuses to filter tasks by _To Do_, _In Progress_, and _Completed_.

-The '_priority_' field is a modifiable selection field for selecting one of four avaiable priorities to filter tasks by their priority, i.e., by _Critical_, _Major_, _Minor_, and _Nice to have!_.
+The `priority` field is a modifiable selection field for selecting one of four avaiable priorities to filter tasks by their priority, i.e., by _Critical_, _Major_, _Minor_, and _Nice to have!_.

-The '_due_date_' field is a modifiable datetime field used for specifying the task's due date.
+The `due_date` field is a modifiable datetime field used for specifying the task's due date.

-The '_date_created_' field is a read-only date field refering to the date the task was created on.
+The `date_created` field is a read-only date field refering to the date the task was created on.

-The '_last_modified_' field is a read-only date field refering to the date the task was modified on.
+The `last_modified` field is a read-only date field refering to the date the task was modified on.

 ## Views & Templates
 _Note: All pages contain the same navigation and footer sections._